 What is my username?
 Your username is your last name + first name initial @shawnee.edu.
 For example, Teresa Smith will be firstname.lastname@example.org.

 What is my password?
-Your initial password is your date of birth.
-If you were born on May 23, 1989 your initial password will be 19890523.
+Your initial one-time password will be shared via official communications from Shawnee State University.
 You will be prompted to change this password when you use this account for the first time.

 Will the account be removed?
 If you are not enrolled for the current semester, your network account will be removed and all information saved within the account will be lost.